 A fundamental aim of sea cliff conservation is to facilitate some degree of natural mobility through slumping.
-Sea cliffs can be of geomorphological interest as well as ecological interest and erosion can also expose geological features of interest.
+Sea cliffs can be of geomorphological interest as well as ecological interest and also erosion can expose geological features of interest.

 3.4.1 Functionality and hydrological regime